qunitjs/qunit/README.md

 </div>

 **QUnit** is a powerful, easy-to-use JavaScript testing framework.
-It was originally developed for the jQuery project and has since evolved to serve any client-side or server-side JavaScript code.
-QUnit has no dependencies and supports Node.js, SpiderMonkey, and all major browsers.
+It was originally developed for the jQuery project and has since evolved to test any client-side or server-side JavaScript code.
+QUnit has no dependencies and supports Node.js, SpiderMonkey, and all major web browsers.

 ## Documentation